sentinel-hub/eo-grow/docs/source/high-level-overview.md

 ### Building the Workflow

 All pipelines expect an implementation of the `build_workflow` method, where the tasks for running specific work are defined and grouped into a workflow.
-Many workflows tend to be of form:
+Many workflows tend to be of theform:

 1. Load patch
 2. Perform specific tasks